Why exercise in pregnancy is good

 Regular physical activity can help you feel physically and emotionally better during pregnancy.

-Physical activity during pregnancy might reduce the chance of pregnancy complications like gestational diabetes, pre-eclampsia and too much weight gain.
-If you do have gestational diabetes, regular exercise might also help you manage your blood sugar levels.
+Physical activity during pregnancy might reduce the chance of pregnancy complications like gestational diabetes and pre-eclampsia.
+If you do have gestational diabetes, regular exercise might help you manage your blood sugar levels.

-Regular pelvic floor exercises can help prevent urinary problems like incontinence during pregnancy and after birth.
+Regular pelvic floor exercises can help to prevent urinary problems like incontinence during pregnancy and after birth.

 Exercise in pregnancy: what to aim for